HarshithaSolai/abn-amro-assignment/README.md

 - Sort TV shows by rating
 - Show Details of TV Show through Search suggestion
 - Show Details of TV Show by clicking on the Show Card display in Dashboard
-- Display BasicInfo of the TV show
+- Display some info of the TV show
 - Display the Seasons & Episodes List for a given show

 Additional Features that I implemented :
 - Autosuggestion feature for search
-- Display filter sorted shows and sort filtered shows
+- Filter sorted shows and sort filtered shows
 - Display the Seasons & Episodes List for a given show
 - Toggle Show/Hide of Seasons details using Accordion
 - Toggle Show/Hide of Episodes details using Accordion